 Word-of-mouth pro tip: Entrusting power to your customers gets them more involved with your brand, and shows that you trust and respect them enough to represent your brand.

 3. Black Milk wins over comic and movie fans with licensed products of their favorite fictional characters, making them come back for more.

-As a comic, movie, or novel fan, expressing your fandom might restrict you to wearing rather unstylish hoodies, caps or tees.
+As a comic, movie, or novel fan, expressing your fandom might restrict you from wearing rather unstylish hoodies, caps, or tees.